Academic Training (J-1 Students)

 Travel Abroad and Reentry

-If you plan to leave the US after completing your program of study and reenter the US for J-1 academic training, you must apply for work authorization with your RO/ARO before you leave.
-If you leave the US before applying for academic training, you have relinquished your ability to return to the US in J student status and obtain academic training work authorization.
+If you plan to leave the US after completing your program of study and reenter the US for J-1 academic training, you must applied for academic training and received work authorization from your RO/ARO before you leave.
+If you leave the U.S. before applying for academic training, you have relinquished your ability to return to the US in J student status and obtain academic training work authorization.

 A valid travel signature on your DS-2019 and valid visa stamp are required to reenter the US while on Academic Training.
 Your DS-2019 must have a current valid date.
 Consult your RO/ARO for more information about travel on Academic Training.